Unbiased calculation, evaluation, and calibration of ensemble forecast anomalies: Introduction

 Ensemble forecast systems estimate the probability density of the future state of the Earth system and thus provide flow-dependent estimates of forecast uncertainty \citep{leith1974theoretical, hoffman1983lagged, murphy1988impact, molteni1996ecmwf, palmer2005representing, bowler2008mogreps}.
 The usefulness of such probabilistic forecasts depends on their reliability, which requires that the observed frequency of an event should be equal to the forecast probability when averaged over many events with the same forecast probability \citep{, leutbecher2008ensemble, johnson2009reliability, weisheimer2014reliability}.

-Importantly, and in contrast to medium-range forecasts, long-range forecasts are typically presented and verified as anomalies with respect to a start-date and lead-time dependent climatology to remove the influence of systematic model biases.
-Forecast anomalies are then verified against observed anomalies, which are defined relative to an equivalent observational climatology that is sampled to match the available reforecast start dates.
+Importantly, and in contrast to medium-range forecasts, long-range forecasts are typically presented and verified as anomalies with respect to a start-date and lead-time dependent climatological mean to remove the influence of systematic model biases.
+Forecast anomalies are then verified against observed anomalies, which are defined relative to an equivalent observed climatological mean that is sampled to match the available reforecast start dates.
 This approach to bias correction has a long history and goes back to early studies by \cite{shukla1983physical} and \cite{miyakoda1986one}.

-Real-time forecast anomalies are typically defined relative to the climatology of a `reforecast', which is comprised of a set of forecasts using the same model run for the same (or nearly the same) calendar date in previous years.
+Real-time forecast anomalies are typically defined relative to the climatological mean of a `reforecast', which comprises a set of forecasts using the same model run for the same (or nearly the same) calendar date in previous years.
 For example, all models contributing real-time forecast data to the subseasonal-to-seasonal (S2S) prediction project database also provide an associated set of reforecasts \citep{vitart2017subseasonal}.
 However, there is no consensus on the optimal balance of resources between real-time forecasts and reforecasts, which is reflected in the diversity of reforecast configurations (i.e. ensemble size, reforecast period, frequency of start dates) provided by different S2S modelling groups.
-Reforecasts are also used to assess model performance, in which case anomalies are defined relative the climatology of the same reforecast.
+Reforecasts are also used to assess model performance, in which case anomalies are defined relative to the climatological mean of the same reforecast.
 Here, we focus on the evaluation of reforecasts but our results also apply to real-time forecast anomalies (see section \ref{section_method_b}).